 - What If Your Baby Doesn’t Get Into the Head-Down Position?

 Towards the end of the third trimester of the pregnancy, babies usually turn to the head-down position in the womb.
 This happens between 32 and 36 weeks of pregnancy.
-The head-down position makes labour shorter, and childbirth easier and safer for a pregnant woman.
-Read on to know why is it essential for a baby to get into the head-down position before labour and tips on how to get the baby to turn his head down.
+The head-down position makes labour shorter, making childbirth easier and safer for pregnant women.
+Fortuitously, in approximately 97% of pregnancies, infants naturally assume a head-down position.
+Nonetheless, the timing of this positioning largely hinges on the stage of pregnancy you have reached.
+While it varies individually, commonly, babies tend to align head-down after the 20-week milestone.
+Read on to know why it is essential for a baby to get into the head-down position before labour and tips on how to get the baby to turn his head down.

 Why Is it Important for a Baby to Turn His Head Down in the Womb?

 A baby moves at an angle through his mother’s pelvis during childbirth.
 This makes it easier for the mother to push the baby out.
 Furthermore, if the baby is in the head-down position before delivery, the risk of complications during childbirth is less.
 The labour will be shorter and less painful if the baby is in a head-down position, as this is considered the ideal and risk-free position for delivery.